staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/managing-your-team/manage-team-members.md

 If you're on a [Postman Free, Basic, or Professional](https://www.postman.com/pricing/) plan, team members with the Developer role can invite external users as Developers automatically, without the need for approval by a Team Admin.
 You can review all invites that have been sent in your [team dashboard](https://go.postman.co/settings/team/invites).
 For more details, see [Manage invites](#manage-invites).

 If the team member sending the invite isn't a Developer inviting another Developer on a Free, Basic, or Professional plan or a Team Admin on any plan, their suggestion to add external users to your Postman team will be shared with you for approval.
-You can review these invite suggestions in your [team dashboard](https://go.postman.co/settings/team/members) by selecting **Invites and requests**.
-For more details, see [Managing invites](#managing-invites).
+You can review these invite suggestions in your [team dashboard](https://go.postman.co/settings/team/members).
+For more details, see [Manage invites](#manage-invites).

-You can let Postman users from your company directly request to join your team by enabling [team discovery](/docs/collaborating-in-postman/working-with-your-team/enabling-team-discovery/#enabling-team-discovery).
-You can review these requests in your [team dashboard](https://go.postman.co/settings/team/members) by selecting **Invites and requests**.

 ### Manage invites